Joalo95/slack-clone/slack-clone/README.md

 To seed your `todos` table with some dummy data, run the contents of the [seed.sql](./supabase/seed.sql) file.

-## Feedback and issues

-Please file feedback and issues over on the [Supabase GitHub org](https://github.com/supabase/supabase/issues/new/choose).

 ## More Supabase examples

 - [Next.js Subscription Payments Starter](https://github.com/vercel/nextjs-subscription-payments)